SCPR/api-docs/KPCC/v2/README.md

 ### Notes on this Documentation ###
 * In Object descriptions, **bold** denotes that a node will *always* be present, even if it's empty.
 Otherwise, the node will only be present if it isn't empty.
 There are some noted exceptions.
+* Right now it's a little inconsistent what an "empty" attribute will look like - it could be an empty string, but may also be `null`.
+We recommend checking for both, just to be safe.
 * Object types are loose mappings to the database field type, or a Javascript type.
 For example:
     * Integer (could be a String or a Number).
     * Text - Long string (potentially >1 lines).